 Cynthia Petri, Ph.D.

-Associate Professor - Health Education
+Associate Professor - Community Health and Human Services

 I believe in teaching that encourages students to become self-learners and as well as life-long learners.
 This can be accomplished in many ways besides through a formal course, though courses are one important part of my teaching process.
 Some of my best teaching moments come in the form of one on one discussions about professionalism, ethics and life in general.
 So while I feel the formal class setting is important for learning, we must take advantage of those out of class opportunities to guide and encourage.